inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ## Can AI be net bad?

 Once we're past establishing whether there are downsides at all, the next set of disagreements revolves around whether AI will be net-bad by default.
 A Maximalist can grant that there are some risks and tradeoffs, but still argue that with no additional Safety input, the effect will be net good, possibly by a wide margin.
 And, assuming we avoid extinction and loss-of-control, if that's true, a Maximalist agenda is still worth following.
-I suspect that the strongest arguments against here are going to be things showcasing recent alignment/control issues that made it into the wild.
-In particular [the Huggingface incident](https://www.lesswrong.com/posts/xPAxz4g96uKz9FrHs/what-happened-openai-and-huggingface#The_Shorter_Version) and [the gym incident](https://www.bbc.com/news/articles/cn0nww2qlp7o); things that point to "AIs are harder to control than we would have thought last year".
+Resolving this disagreement means walking down the evidence that AI systems introduce harms which are difficult to control, persistent or large enough to outweigh their benefits, or at least call the comparative weight of the benefits into question.

 ### Could AI have catastrophic or existential downsides?